MIT-SPARK/TEASER-plusplus/doc/installation.rst

 TEASER++ uses the Parallel Maximum Clique (`paper <https://arxiv.org/abs/1302.6256>`_, `code <https://github.com/ryanrossi/pmc>`_) for maximum clique calculation.
 It will be downloaded automatically during CMake configuration.
 In addition, CMake will also download Google Test and pybind11 if necessary.

+On Ubuntu 16.04, you may need to install Eigen 3.3 manually.
+You can do so by following the official installation instructions.

 On macOS
 ^^^^^^^^^^